m-artigiani/m-artigiani.github.io/research.md

 <img style="float: left; width:25%; margin-right:2%; margin-bottom:2%; margin-top:3%;"  src="../images/eaton.svg" width="40%" title="An Eaton lens">
 In the last ten years there has been a growing interest on **_infinite_** translation surfaces, where the adjective infinite can stand both for infinite topological type and for infinite area.
 I have been working on the surface obtained from an infinitely periodic pattern of identical Eaton lenses in the plane.
 These lenses are examples of perfect retroflector, meaning that when a light-ray comes into one of them it gets reflected exactly in the same direction but with opposite orientation.
 Via a standard procedure this yields an infinite (both in genus and area) translation surface.
 The geodesic flow on this family of surfaces has been shown to be generically non-ergodic, in contrast to what happens for compact translation surfaces, where the flow in almost every direction is uniquely ergodic.
-More precisely, a trajectory of the flow and in a generic direction on a generic surface is trapped inside an infinite strip of bounded width.
+More precisely, a trajectory of the flow in a generic direction on a generic surface is trapped inside an infinite strip of bounded width.
 I have constructed exceptional surfaces on which the flow in the vertical direction is ergodic and, in particular, fill out the infinite surface.
 The set of these exceptional surfaces is small in the sense of measure due to the above result, but I showed that it has big Hausdorff dimension.

 #### Papers